Lindfield, New South Wales: History

 Lindfield was originally the home of the Kuringgai indigenous people.

 Europeans first became active in the area in around 1810, when the colonial government set up a timber gathering camp staffed by convicts.
 By the 1840s, fruit growing and farming became the suburb's primary industries.
 Settlement began to increase in the latter half of the nineteenth century.
 The Lindfield railway station opened in 1890, and Lindfield Post Office opened on 5 January 1895.
 Land values increased in the area around the railway and more professionals moved into the area.

 The name "Lindfield" means a clearing in the lime forest, and derives from the name given by an early landowner, Francis List, to a cottage he built in the area in 1884.
 List likely named his cottage after Lindfield, Sussex, England.
 When a railway line came through the area in 1890s, the name of the property was used to identify the station and neighbourhood.

-Lindfield was a growing suburb during the 1930s, particularly known for its high rate of married residents and families with children.
-In 1938-39, Bradfield Park hosted the Australasian Scout Jamboree, attracting scouts from around the world.
-Lindfield reflected a mix of established residents and newcomers, drawn to the suburb's amenities and affable environment.

 During the years after World War II the suburb experienced significant growth.